itslolan/butler/README.md

-# Butler - Financial Health Tracker
+# Butler - AI Financial Assistant

-Butler helps users keep track of their expenses and financial health using AI-powered analysis of bank and credit card statements.
+Butler helps users manage and understand their finances using AI-powered analysis of bank and credit card statements.

 ## Features

-- Upload bank and credit card statements (images)
+- Upload bank and credit card statements (PDFs or images)
-- AI-powered extraction of financial markers using GPT-4o
+- AI-powered extraction using Google Gemini
-- Visual dashboard showing financial health metrics
+- Structured storage of documents and transactions in MongoDB
+- File storage in Supabase
+- Conversational AI assistant to query your financial data
-- Track spending patterns, credit utilization, payment regularity, and more
+- Ask questions about spending, balances, transactions, and more

+## Architecture

+- **Frontend**: Next.js 14 with React
+- **AI**: Google Gemini 2.0 Flash with function calling
+- **Database**: Supabase (PostgreSQL with JSONB columns)
+- **Storage**: Supabase Storage for original files
+- **Language**: TypeScript

 ## Getting Started